cromiecodes/January-at-L3A/README.md

 I was given 7 years worth of R&D to analyze, evaluate and digest.

 ## Knowledge Base
 Ashton assigned me a knowledge base quiz to test my industry knowledge as well as my knowledge of L3A

-## Recruitment
-Began creating introductory calls between L3A core team and top tier industry leads

 ## Values
 After an intro with Dr. James, as a team we all begin to resonate on L3As values